NickKarpowicz/LightwaveExplorer/README.md

   ### Installation on a Windows PC
   In order to install and run Lightwave Explorer on Windows, just download the file LightwaveExplorerGTK.zip or LightwaveExplorerGTK.7z (the two files have the same contents, I just upload both because not everyone can open 7z) from this [shared volume on the Max Planck Computing and Data Facility DataShare](https://datashare.mpcdf.mpg.de/s/oJj9eFYDBFmViFP).

+  The Python module for working with the results is also in that folder for convenience; I'd recommend putting it somewhere in your Python path if you're going to work with it a lot, otherwise just copy it into your working folder.
+It's also in this repo if you think of any improvements.

   You can also download the version using the Win32 interface rather than the newer interface, in case there are some bugs in the latter which I haven't found yet.

   To use the SYCL version, you might also need to install the [Intel® oneAPI DPC++/C++ Compiler Runtime for Windows](https://www.intel.com/content/www/us/en/developer/articles/tool/oneapi-standalone-components.html).